architecture-first/boa-showcase/docs/programming/Concepts.md

         announce(reportEvent);
     }
 ```
-In the snippet above, the default behavior on the Actor handles the error and sends it back to the caller as well as the Vicinity monitor.
+In the snippet above, the default behavior on the Actor handles the error and sends it back to the caller as well as the Vicinity Monitor.

 ```java
     @Override